Skyvell/bmw-commision-design/README.md

 3. For all the contracts that were cancelled within a 6 month period, compute the added commission.
 4. In CoreView, deduct the commission that agent earned from that contract.

+#### Testing
+The following test should be done programatically every time the code is deployed to AWS:

+1. Trigger the clawback labmda with a simulated cronjob event.
+2. Mock an API call to Midas and return representative data.
+3. The lambda will check for contracts that was cancelled within a 6 month period, and deduct previously applied commission.
+4. Mock the write to CoreView.
+5. Verify with data containing the expected result that the lambda made the right calculations.
+6. Use logs and metrics to validate the process and ensure no errors occurred.

+Question: Should we set up a staging environment for CoreView so we can test the writes and not just mock it?

 ### Parsing lambda
 The parsing lambda will be triggered via an S3 Event Notification which occurs when a file is uploaded to the S3 bucket.
 The lambda will identify if the uploaded file is a Commission Matrix file or a Target Sales Volume file.
 This will be done by checking the name of the file.
 Depending on if the file is a Commission Matrix file or a Target Sales Volume file, different flows will be executed.